Skip to Content

 Of course, Duffy isn't alone in his apparent assumption that non-standard crosswalks are somehow killing American road users — even if he appears to be unaware of just how controversial that assumption is.

 For generations, the federal design standard known as the Manual of Uniform Traffic Control Devices — or the Notorious MUTCD, as it's known among some safety advocates — has been a magnet for debate, with some claiming the document saves lives by making roads predictable for drivers.
-Others, though, blaming it for encouraging (and in some cases, outright requiring) road design elements that get people killed, like high numbers on speed limit signs and wide, highway-style lane widths in neighborhoods that encourage motorists to hit higher speeds.
+Others, though, blame the MUTCD for encouraging (and in some cases, outright requiring) road design elements that get people killed, like high numbers on speed limit signs and wide, highway-style lane widths in neighborhoods that encourage motorists to hit the gas even more.

 Many advocates have actually pushed to add rainbow crosswalks to the list of recommended markings in the MUTCD because of their potential to save lives, along with other revisions like prompting traffic engineers to install more frequent and better-protected crosswalks on neighborhood arterials.

-And of course, there's a far larger movement to make the whole idea of a "neighborhood arterial" obsolete by turning them into true human-centered roads with hard infrastructure not included in the MUTCD's pages — like adding bike lanes and sidewalk extensions, reducing driving lanes, or incorporating other traffic-calming infrastructure to get drivers to pay attention and slow down.
+And of course, there's a far larger movement to make the whole idea of "neighborhood arterials" obsolete, by turning them into true human-centered roads using hard infrastructure not included in the MUTCD's pages.
+That might look like adding bike lanes and sidewalk extensions, reducing driving lanes, or incorporating other traffic-calming infrastructure to get drivers to pay attention and slow down.

 Stay in touch